 Given dwindling nonrenewable resources throughout the world, it's more important than ever for modern designers to make the jump from energy efficient to energy renewing with green building materials.
-After all, the use of the right materials represents a key strategy in the design and building of not just sustainable, but renewable structures.
+After all, the use of the right materials represents a key strategy in sustainable architecture the design and building of not just sustainable, but renewable structures.

 What Makes Green Building Materials Green?

 With any green building material, it's important to look at their specific properties and consider how they contribute to saving energy.
 As a general rule, green building materials are composed of renewable resources.
 They also offer the following benefits to the building and its occupants: